-Your source for grass-based organic meat and more
+Your source for grass-based, chemical free, nutrient dense meat and more

 We are committed to outstanding customer service.
 Our goal is to provide you with the highest quality products, while remaining personable, as only a small farm can do.

-The farm has been operating organically since 1974 and we bought it from Dad in 2004.
+Hopeful Farms provides Fry Farms Co-op with its beef, pork and chicken products.
+The farm has been operating chemical free since 1974 and we bought it from Dad in 2004.
 We were driven to grass-based farming by our desire for a healthy family, and to provide others with access to truly healthy food.

 Our biggest focus is on our littlest livestock, the microbial life in our soil.
 Animals can only be as healthy as the plants they consume, and the plants they consume can only be as healthy as the soil they grow on.
 At Fry Farms, we put emphasis on taking care of the soil.
 Applying the correct balance of minerals to enhance the microbial life is one step in doing that.
 Microbes, in return, work for us by helping the plants absorb nutrients.
 No herbicides, insecticides or chemical fertilizers are used since they kill the life in the soil.

 Our beef, the Scottish Highland and Rotokawa Devons are Heritage breeds.
 They are grass-fed and grass-finished and are moved onto fresh pasture daily, except for the coldest months of the winter.
 Hay is harvested for them to feed on during the winter.

 Somewhere behind the barn or in the wood lot, you can find our pigs grunting happily as they go about "plowing" with their noses.
 Like the cows, they too are rotated routinely across their grazing lot.
 Along with their diet of grasses, roots, grubs, etc. they are given organic feed consisting of corn, spelt & oats, and peas.
 They do not receive soy.